Fine Arts

 American Revolutions: Fife and Drum Corps, American Folk Singers, Banjo Cat and Fiddle d Dee, Concert Band Traditional Americana music.
 Bring a blanket, wine, crackers and cheese.
 Homemade Ice Cream, Italian Ice or Gelato will be available at the Co-Op or tearoom.
 Americana Fireworks

-Bastille Day: Accordion, Concertina, French Folk Singers, Banjo Cat and Fiddle, Beltzar Domingo and his Strolling Guitar, Uri Kai and his Hurdy-gurdy.
+Bastille Day: Accordion, Concertina, French Folk Singers, Banjo Cat and Fiddle, JW Malaki and his Strolling Guitar, Uri Kai and his Hurdy-gurdy.

 Greek Olympics, 3rd Saturday in July.
 Greco-Roman Theatre with Traditional Instruments, 4th Weekend in July or 1st weekend in August. – Aulos, Cornu, Lyre, Cymbala, Tympanum, Reeds.